xabbu42/Master/arbeit.md

   an_T(A_0)$.

-Similarly we define annotated formulas without the context of a proof tree by distinguishing all $□$ occurances as seperate families and droping the distinction between principal positive and non-principal positive.
+Similarly we define annotated formulas without the context of a proof tree by distinguishing all $□$ occurrences as separate families and dropping the distinction between principal positive and non-principal positive.
 This leads to the following definition:

 Define $an_A(B)$ recursively on all occurrences of subformulas $B$ in a